Francis Edward Pollard, MA (Frank)

 In 1936 Frank was paid a total of 2 guineas for his contributions to The Friend; in 1937 it was 12/6; in 1938 £3-10-6; in 1939 17/6; and in 1940 1 guinea.49

 For many years Frank was chair of the Reading and District Liberal Association, then he resigned early in the war over the Liberal Party's official support of the war.
 In January 1940 he spoke to Meeting for Sufferings, on the Peace Committee's work.
 Later that month, with other Friends, he journeyed to America, by way of Geneva, to explore with Friends and leaders of the Peace movement in America possible steps towards international settlement.
 He spent a month, mainly in the Philadelphia area, but also visiting New York and Washington.
+He had sailed from Naples on the Conte di Savoia, arriving in New York on the 1st February; the manifest gave his destination as 20 So 12th St, Philadelphia, and described him as in good health, 5 ft 5in, white complexion, fair hair, and chestnut eyes.
 In May he spoke at London Yearly Meeting, on Worship and Service.
 In September he submitted a letter to Meeting for Sufferings, which was warmly endorsed, to be sent to all preparative meetings for reading the following Sunday.
 He spoke at Meeting for Sufferings in York in December, on Friends and the Present Situation.53

 In March 1941 Frank spoke at Meeting for Sufferings in Leicester, on the BBC and Liberty; he spoke at Meeting for Sufferings in York in April, and again in July, on India.
 In April Frank chaired a conference at Oxford, on what contribution Friends could make to the post-war world.
 In August he spoke at Yearly Meeting in York, on Planning and Freedom.
 In July 1942 he attended a conference at St Hilda's College, Oxford, on the Peace Testimony; in September he spoke at Meeting for Sufferings, on Concern for Peace.
 In November 1942 he had a bad fall in the blackout in Cintra Avenue, giving him a bad shock; it was long before he fully recovered—though he seems to have been well enough to give a talk on the history of Quakerism, at the Friends' Hall, Walthamstow, in early December.
 He spoke at Meeting for Sufferings in March 1943, then again in July, on Friends Relief Service.
 In early May 1943 he chaired a huge Liberal meeting in the town hall, addressed by Lord Samuel, Sir William Beveridge, and others.54